ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

     pip install -e .

-If you are going to do testing, you need to install the testing dependencies:
+If you are going to do testing, you must install the testing dependencies with this command:

 .. code:: console